Thinking about change…

 Knowing that change is, and changing is possible at any age, Lynnclaire has created educational programs that empower both children and adults to grow intentionally.
 Her philosophy is rooted in the perspective that personal transformation begins with courage, self-reflection, and a willingness to challenge existing perspectives.
 At the heart of her work is a profound belief in human potential: by identifying core values, opening our hearts, and embracing diversity, we can resolve personal and global challenges.
 She sees every individual as capable of being a positive catalyst for change.

 Lynnclaire resides on the beautiful western slopes of the Sierra Tejeda in Andalucia, Spain, sharing her home with her loyal companion, Sibi(san), an adorable Yorkshire Terrier.
-From this small piece of paradise she continues to fulfil her Promise to remember, inspiring healing and making intentional connections.
+From this small piece of paradise she continues to fulfill her Promise to remember, inspiring healing and making intentional connections.
+Learn more about her work in eduction under Projects or at https://belonging.life You may also enjoy walking through her art gallery, https://starstuffglitter.com

 Louis H. Kauffman, Chicago, Illinois

-Lou is a Professor of Mathematics at the University of Illinois at Chicago and joined this work in 1994.
-He is director of the Scientific Advisory Board of The Mereon Legacy CIC and a board member.
 Lou’s mathematical specialty is theoretic topology and more generally, the study of form, pattern, logic and cybernetics.
-He is the founding editor and a managing editor of “The Journal of Knot Theory and Its Ramifications”; and editor of the World Scientific Book Series, “Knots and Everything”, and writes a column entitled “Virtual Logic” for the Journal Cybernetics and Human Knowing.
-From 2005 to 2008 Lou served as president of the American Society for Cybernetics.
+He is the founding editor and a managing editor of “The Journal of Knot Theory and Its Ramifications”; and editor of the World Scientific Book Series, “Knots and Everything”.

-Lou plays a mean clarinet in "The Chicken Fat Klezmer Orchestra" in Chicago where he lives with his wife Diane.
+He writes a column entitled “Virtual Logic” for the Journal Cybernetics and Human Knowing.
+From 2005 to 2008 Lou served as president of the American Society for Cybernetics, and plays a mean clarinet in "The Chicken Fat Klezmer Orchestra" in Chicago where he lives with his wife Dianne.

 Robert W. Gray, Rochester, New York

 Bob has been a Principle Investigator of the Mereon Matrix since 1998, and without his remarkable expertise in geometry and computer modelling this work would not be what it is, or where it is today.
-A polymath in every sense, he has an insatiable curiosity which makes him a lifelong learner, this trait clearly observable in his passion to explore how the universe works and to use that knowledge to make a positive difference in the world.
-Bob sees the problem of electrical energy generation, along with energy in general, as the most critical issue facing the human race as everything— the world economy, standards of living, national security, health, environmental issues, and species extinction— all come down to energy generation and usage.
+A polymath in every sense, he has an insatiable curiosity which makes him a lifelong learner.
+This trait is clearly observable in his passion to explore how the universe works and to use that knowledge to make a positive difference in the world.

 Bob completed his PhD in Optics in 2015, his dissertation on monochromatic wavefront aberration theory and nodal aberration theory.
-He and his wife Yevgenia live in Rochester, NY, USA.
+He and his wife Yevgenia live in Rochester, NY, USA

 Jytte Brender McNair, Copenhagen, Denmark

 Jytte's R & D background provides her with a unique opportunity to cross-fertilise her expertise with a M.Sc. in biochemistry, a M.Sc. in computer science and a European Doctorate and a PhD in Medical Informatics.
 Working on the Mereon Matrix since 2000, her expertise covers the breadth of organisational change and evolution over the theoretical aspects of the quality of semantic aspects of medical knowledge.
-She understood the need to and helped apply this modelling to the architectural logic of organisations.
-A computer scientist at the anthropocentric end of the scale, all things human-centred interest Jytte as does the multifaceted realm of asymmetric abstraction.
-Her 2006 book, ‘A Handbook of Evaluation Methods for Health Informatics’ is considered a ‘bible’ for methods of constructive evaluation of IT-based solutions.

 Jytte is the mother of two daughters, and grandmother to six, and lives with her husband Peter outside of Copenhagen, Denmark.